 Graphical User Interface

-Three simple steps you require to know the version.
-There will some different step to check in different environments if you also having gnome has a desktop environment then the step will be the same.
+There will be some different steps to check in different Ubuntu-based environments.
+If you also have a gnome desktop environment, the step will be the same.

 - Press the super key